Expulsion of Poles by Germany: World War I

 In August 1914 the German imperial army bombed and burned down the city of Kalisz, chasing out tens of thousands of its Polish citizens.
 However, during World War I, Germany had a frantic need for extra manpower in the East and hoped to tap into the reservoir of military volunteers among the Poles by making promises of a future independent Polish state.
 This initiative (led by Bethmann) failed, producing only "a dribble of volunteers" in 1916, but it was a commitment very hard to retract.
 There were numerous mistakes made, such as the Oath Crisis, caused by poor wording of the oath of the Polish soldiers, which caused consternation among many Polish volunteers.
 In general, opinions of the German occupiers were mixed, between those who hoped that the Germans would set up a new Polish state, and those who feared German domination.
 In any case, successful attacks by the Russian army, such as the 'Brusilov offensive', forced Germany to consider a quasi independent buffer state between the two empires, hopefully set up only in the former Russian Poland and linked to Germany by its own military means.
 The idea of reconstituting Congress Poland for the Poles after the war, was a cynical ploy which stemmed from a desire to push Russia's frontiers further East with the least amount of German effort.
 In reality, Germany planned to annex about 30,000 km2 from former Congress Poland for German colonisation.
-Most of the Polish population of those territories (about 2,000,000 people) was to be expelled into a small Polish puppet state.
+Most of the Polish and Jewish populations of those territories (about 3,000,000 people) was to be expelled into a small Polish puppet state.
 The remaining population was to be used as agricultural labour for new German colonists.